benc-uk/batcomputer/docs/setup.md

 ## Prereqs
 - Python 3.6
   - Earlier versions of Python can **NOT** be used
-  - Python for Windows or the Python that comes with WSL can be used
+  - Python for Windows or the Python that comes with WSL is fine
 - Azure Subscription
 - Azure DevOps Account, you can [create a new free account here](https://azure.microsoft.com/en-gb/services/devops/)